aapokroy/imu_data_collection/README.md

 Sensor hubs are connected to a broker server via MQTT protocol.
 The broker server consists of a Mosquitto broker server and a simple FastAPI data transfer server.

 The data is collected using a user client.
-The client is a simple streamlit web application that allows the user to connect to the broker server, configurate sensors, run the data collection and download the collected data.
+The client is a simple streamlit web application that allows the user to connect to the broker server, configure sensors, run the data collection and download the collected data.

 ## Setup
 ### Broker server setup